MeshTailor: Cutting Seams via Generative Mesh Traversal: Experimental Results

 \subsection{Applications}

-\paragraph{Texture editing and replacement.} Fig.~\ref{fig:texturing} evaluates texturing workflows.
+\paragraph{Texture editing and replacement.} Our coherent chart layout enables flexible texture editing and seamless tiled-texture application (Fig.~\ref{fig:texturing}).
 Fig.~\ref{fig:texturing}(a) showcases \emph{MeshTailor} on the same garment with diverse texture applications (e.g., checkerboard, stylized patterns, and fabric-like materials), illustrating that our layout preserves coherent texture flow over large regions.
-Fig.~\ref{fig:texturing}(b) compares methods under a tiling stripe texture with a user-edited logo: baseline methods with fragmented charts produce stripe discontinuities and boundary misalignment, while MeshTailor's coherent regions and smoother boundaries enable easier texture placement and logo authoring.
+Fig.~\ref{fig:texturing}(b) compares methods under a tiling stripe texture: baseline methods with fragmented charts produce stripe discontinuities and boundary misalignment, while MeshTailor's coherent regions and smoother boundaries preserve stripes across the surface.

-\paragraph{Loop-induced part segmentation.} MeshTailor naturally produces loop cuts as an integral part of its seam structure, which in turn provides a clean, mesh-aligned mechanism for coarse-to-fine surface decomposition.
-In particular, by prioritizing high-level loops first, our method yields meaningful part boundaries (e.g., limb/torso separations on animals or garment component boundaries), and thus directly supports downstream part-aware processing (Fig.~\ref{fig:part_seg}).
+\paragraph{Loop-induced part segmentation.} Loop cuts in our seam structure double as part boundaries, giving a mesh-aligned mechanism for coarse-to-fine surface decomposition.
+By prioritizing high-level loops first, our method yields meaningful part boundaries (e.g., limb/torso separations on animals or garment components), supporting downstream part-aware processing (Fig.~\ref{fig:part_seg}).